-History Quest: Early Times serves as an introduction to the history of prehistoric times up through 800 CE.
-It is written primarily for use as a read-aloud book for children in grades one through four, but older students in fifth and sixth grade can read it on their own.
-This is the first book in a series under development, There is also a companion History Quest: Early Times Study Guide that is appropriate for grades one through four.
+History Quest: Early Times serves as an introduction to the history of prehistoric times up through 800 CE (Common Era).
+It is written primarily for use as a read-aloud book for children in grades one through four, but older students in fifth and sixth grade can read it without assistance.
+This is the first book in a series under development.
+There is also a companion History Quest: Early Times Study Guide that is appropriate for grades one through four.
 Both books are available in either print or ebook editions.

 History Quest: Early Times can be read on its own or it can be used as part of a more comprehensive course such as that presented in the History Quest: Early Times Study Guide.
 First, I’ll discuss the book as a stand-alone item.